andersle/valg/README.md

 ### Mapping largest party for voting areas

-To map the results in the voting areas in municipalities, the script [map_valgkretser_i_kommune.py](map_valgkretser_i_kommune.py) is used:
+To map the largest parties in the voting areas in municipalities, the script [map_valgkretser_i_kommune.py](map_valgkretser_i_kommune.py) is used:

 ```bash